Harz National Park: History

 The present, pan-state Nationalpark Harz was formed on 1 January 2006 from the merger of the old park of the same name in Lower Saxony and the High Harz National Park (Nationalpark Hochharz) in Saxony-Anhalt.
 Since the merger the head of this major nature conservation area has been Andreas Pusch.

 The Upper Harz National Park was established as part of GDR's national park programme on 1 October 1990, two days before the reunification of Germany, on the basis of a ministerial decision by the East German government.
 The park included large parts of the eastern Harz, roughly from the Ecker Dam and the national park municipality of Ilsenburg in the north and Schierke in the south as well as the Brocken.
 The region is characterised by a relatively undisturbed plant and animal environment, which is mainly due to its location immediately next to the old Inner German Border.
-In the German Democratic Republic era, the Brocken was accessible until 1961 with an easily obtained pass.
+In the German Democratic Republic era, Brocken was accessible until 1961 with an easily obtained pass.
 From 13 August 1961 it became an out-of-bounds area, which meant that tourists could no longer visit it.
 In the mid-1980s the first problems appeared in the Harz, such as bark beetle and fungal infestation.
 In the wake of the spirit of optimism during the time around reunification it was exactly this that gave impetus for the establishment of the national park.
 On 1 January 1991 a national park headquarters in Wernigerode was set up under the leadership of Hubertus Hlawatsch.
 Hlawatsch's successor was Peter Gaffert, who ran the eastern park from 1995 until its merger with the Harz National Park in the western Harz on 1 January 2006.

 The Lower Saxon part of the park was opened on 1 January 1994 after four years of preparation.
 Its founding father was Dr. Wolf-Eberhard Barth.
 Although a combined national park project was discussed soon after reunification by both states it was another twelve years before the parks were merged.

 The Harz National Park belongs to the European umbrella organisation EUROPARC Federation, a federation of national parks, biosphere reserves and nature parks.
 It concerns itself inter alia with the exchange of information, ustausch, advanced education and public relations.
 The German section, EUROPARC Deutschland, of this umbrella organisation has also organised the merger of many large conservation areas in Germany.

 In 2005 the national park was included in the European Charter for Sustainable Tourism in Protected Areas.